procf/procf.github.io/content/people/index.md

       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
           - Principal Investigator
-          - Researchers
+          - Postdoc Associates
-          - Grad Students
+          - Ph.D.
+Students
-          - Administration
+          - M.Sc.
+Students
-          - Visitors
+          - B.Sc.
+Students
           - Alumni
       sort_by: Params.last_name
       sort_ascending: true